Home

 1 Student & Professor

-The African American composer, conductor and professor Julius Penson Williams was born in the Bronx, New York City, in 1954.
-He was educated at Lehman College of the City University of New York, Hartt School of Music and the Aspen School of Music.
+Julius Penson Williams is an African American composer, conductor, educator, recording artist, author and artistic director.
+His career is detailed at his personal website, http://www.juliuspwilliams.com Julius was born in the Bronx, New York City, in 1954.
+He earned a B.S. degree at Herman H. Lehman College of the City University of New York, and an M.M.E. degree at the Hartt School of Music.
 Williams has held faculty posts at several colleges and universities and is now Professor of Composition and Conducting at Berklee College of Music in Boston.
 He is also a co-director of the Videmus Recording Company.

 2 Conductor